We plant the tropical dry forest back

 05 · Ecotourism

-Toward the edges, low-impact trails and conservation experiences with tourists, schools and companies.
-Every visit leaves a planted tree and funds the operation of the inner rings.
+Toward the edges, low-impact trails and conservation experiences with tourists, schools, and companies.
+Every visit leaves a tree planted and funds the operation of the inner rings.

 Ecological corridors: streams are the veins of the forest

-We plant for parrots and primates
+We plant with psittacines and primates in mind

 Every visit leaves a tree, every experience leaves forest